digital-asset/daml/docs/source/concepts/ledger-model/ledger-structure.rst

    :align: center
    :name: alice-claiming-retracted-offer

-   Alice falsely claiming that the painter has retracted the offer.
+   Painter falsely claiming that there is no offer.

 .. figure:: ./images/double-key-creation.svg
    :align: center
    :name: painter-creating-two-offers-with-same-key

-   Painter tries to create two different paint offers with the same reference number.
+   Painter trying to create two different paint offers with the same reference number.

 The next section discusses the criteria that rule out the above examples as